Frequently Asked Questions

 Absence and Make-up Policy

 Students review the schedule of classes and identify classes they would like to use their make-up in (sometimes students find it helpful to consult their instructors).
 A student then contacts the front desk at (310) 451-5657 or firstname.lastname@example.org to inquire about space in the class they want to do the make-up in.
-In almost all cases make-ups cannot be scheduled more than 2 days in advance.
-Students must also have the appropriate supplies for the class.
+In all cases make-ups cannot be scheduled more than 2 days in advance.

 Students must schedule make-ups with the front desk.
 Please do not show up to a class without previously scheduling and confirming a make-up as there is limited space and enrollment in all classes and you may not be able to attend the class.